Open-Vocabulary Online Semantic Mapping for SLAM: Methodology

-\boldparagraph{Querying.} To query the 3D semantic representation, text queries are encoded to CLIP space using the template ``This is a photo of a \{\textit{category}\}''.
-Then, we compute the cosine similarity between the CLIP descriptor of the query and the descriptor $\mathbf{d}$ of each 3D segment in $\mathcal{S}$. \cref{fig:queries} illustrates this by showing the most similar 3D segments for a set of different queries.
+When a tuple $\big(k_q,\tilde{\mathcal{S}}_q\big)$ is popped from $\mathcal{Q}$, only the matched 2D segments for which $k_q$ is still in the $\kappa$ of their 3D instance $S$ are selected.
+A CLIP descriptor $\mathbf{d}$ is computed for each of them as explained in \cref{sec:merging}.
+Then, the final descriptor for a 3D segment $S$ is selected between the 2D segments in its keyframes' heap $\kappa$, as the CLIP descriptor with the smallest aggregated distance to the rest.
+To query the 3D semantic representation, text queries are encoded to CLIP space.
+Then, we compute the cosine similarity between the CLIP descriptor of the query and the descriptor $\mathbf{d}$ of each 3D segment in $\mathcal{S}$.